Integrating with Cocoapods

 To download the DT Exchange iOS SDK, click here:

-The DT Exchange SDK Zip folder contains a test app that publishers can use for reference on how to integrate the SDK, how ads from DT Exchange appear or to troubleshoot issues.
+The DT Exchange SDK Zip folder contains a test app that demonstrates integration and adds functionality.
+It shows ads from DT Exchange appear and troubleshoots issues.

 Starting the Process

-- The DT iOS SDK requires, at minimum, an iOS 10.0 target and is fully compliant with iOS 15.
+- The DT iOS SDK requires, at minimum, an iOS 11 target and is fully compatible with iOS 17.

 #import <IASDKCore/IASDKCore.h>